UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Methods

-During training, we simulate user prompts by randomly sampling either a point or a box with equal probability for each instance.
-The point is selected randomly within the instance mask, while the box is a noised version of the ground truth box annotation.
-To generate this noise, the two box corners are randomly displaced by up to 5 percents of the box's width and height.
-For evaluation, we follow SAM's approach and report results using either the center point or the ground truth box as prompt.
+Building on SAM’s paradigm of instance-specific prompts for segmentation, we extend this concept to prompt-based classification (Fig.~\ref{figOverview}.d), where a point or box prompt enables instance-level classification within an image.
+This approach leverages UltraSam’s object-centric ViT architecture, designed for segmentation, and adapts it for classification while preserving its instance-awareness.
+A frozen encoder (\(E_o\)), initialized with UltraSam’s weights, extracts object-centric embeddings.
+A trainable encoder (\(E_g\)) produces semantic-rich image-level embeddings (\(z_g\)) for classification.
+The object-centric tokens from \(E_o\) interact with prompt tokens through the mask decoder, generating fine-grained instance representations.
+Vision tokens from \(E_o\) are added with global tokens from \(E_g\), and the resulting features, along with prompt tokens, are passed to a transformer decoder containing an additional classification token.
+This setup allows interaction across all tokens, enabling UltraSam to integrate instance- and image-level cues.
+The final classification token is concatenated with \(z_g\) to predict the class score.

+During training for both interactive segmentation and prompted classification, we simulate user prompts by randomly sampling either a point or a box with equal probability for each instance.
+The point is selected randomly within the instance mask, while the box is a noised version of the ground truth (GT) box annotation.
+To generate this noise, the two box corners are randomly displaced by up to 5 percent of the box's width and height.
+For evaluation, we follow SAM's approach and report results using either the center point or the GT box as prompt.
 We also evaluate UltraSam for downstream tasks (see Fig.~\ref{figOverview}.c), leveraging its feature extractor as a pretrained backbone for our models.